renpy/renpy/sphinx/source/style_properties.rst

 Position Style Properties
 -------------------------

-These are used to control the position of a displayable inside the area allocated to it by a layout, or on the screen when not inside a layout.
+These properties apply to all displayables, and mostly control the position of a displayable inside the area allocated to it by a layout, or on the screen when not inside a layout.

+.. style-property:: alt string or None

+    Alternative text used for the displayable when self-voicing is enabled.
+See the :ref:`self voicing <self-voicing>` section for more information.

 .. style-property:: xpos position